claraakhlaghi/webdev-samples/README.md

 This repo includes samples for the web development workshop/course I host, organized into backend, database, and frontend subsections.

 Each sample will include instructions in either a README or at the top of the code file.
 There are four samples per section and three sections to constitute twelve weeks of course material.
-Incomplete samples (excercises) and completed samples are included.
+Incomplete samples (excercises) and completed samples are included for applicable sections.

+Found errors or inconsistencies?
+Please make a pull request or issue to this repository.

 ## Prior Knowledge
 Basics of JavaScript or another object-oriented language like Python, Java, or C# is highly encouraged for all subsections.
 This includes declaring variables, knowledge of functions, and loops.